 Luxurious Hotels in Sofia – €€€

 Sense Hotel Sofia – a luxurious hotel in the center of Sofia, close to the Alexander Nevsky Cathedral.

 Arena Di Serdica Hotel – an elegant and refined hotel a short walk to the Largo and the Serdika metro station.

 If you are doing an Eurotrip or a weekend get away, you will notice how Sofia is pretty inexpensive.
 It is in fact the cheapest European Union capital for tourism, with affordable transport, accommodation and food.

 Getting to Bulgaria can be quite cheap, if you are traveling within Europe with a low cost airline.
 You can also get to Bulgaria by train or bus, but the journeys are quite long in most cases.
 If you are coming from Macedonia, the bus or driving are the best options.

 Sofia public transportation is pretty reliable and inexpensive, especially the metro.
 Ideally, you should consider accommodation options with easy access to the metro, mainly if outside the city center.

 Accommodation is also pretty affordable in Sofia, but there are options for all budgets.
-There are many accomodation options in Sofia, for a fraction of what a hotel room cost in Western Europe.
+There are many accommodation options in Sofia, for a fraction of what a hotel room cost in Western Europe.
 The options are varied and numerous, from budget hostels to luxury hotels.